GOKOP/markdown-website/README.md

 markdown-website is a simple webserver serving a very minimalistic website based on markdown files.
 The website is generated on request from a template so modifying it boils down to editing .md files.
+(this readme kinda makes it look like a bigger deal than it actually is)

 ## Features